AdobeDocs/media-analytics.fr-FR/help/sdk-implement/track-av-playback/track-core/track-core-chromecast.md

    >[!NOTE]
    >
-   >La seconde valeur correspond au nom d'objet de métadonnées vidéo personnalisé créé à l'étape 2.
+   >La seconde valeur est le nom d’objet de métadonnées vidéo personnalisé que vous avez créé à l’étape 2.
 If you are not using custom video metadata, simply send an empty object for the `data` argument in `trackSessionStart`, as shown in the commented out line in the iOS example above.

 1. **Suivi du début réel de la lecture**